Cornerstone Worli

 Is Worli a Good Investment in 2026?
 A Market Analysis

-The structural case
+The structural case — four pillars

 Worli’s investment thesis rests on four structural factors, all of which strengthened in 2025 – 2026:

-Coastal Road: the 2024 game-changer
+Coastal Road — the 2024 game-changer

 The Mumbai Coastal Road — operational on the southbound stretch since March 2024 — has materially altered Worli’s commute equation.
 What was previously a 30 – 45 minute drive to Marine Drive in peak traffic is now reliably 12 – 18 minutes.
-This has three effects on Worli property values:
+The northbound stretch is in advanced commissioning.

-Metro connectivity: the next leg
+Metro connectivity — the next leg

 The Worli metro station, part of Mumbai Metro Line 3 (Aqua Line), gives Worli direct rail connectivity to BKC and the Andheri-Powai corridor.
 When fully operational, it will:

-Capital appreciation trends
+Capital appreciation trends — historical and forecast

-Worli’s historical performance:
+Worli’s historical and forecast performance:

 Rental yield reality check